jupyterhub/mybinder.org-deploy/docs/source/deployment/how.md

 1. Merge changes to repo2docker.
 2. Open the [branches page for repo2docker](https://travis-ci.org/jupyter/repo2docker/branches).
-    And click on the number for the latest build on "Master".
+    And click on the number for the latest build on "main".
 3. Wait for the build for your PR merge to pass (it will say "#NNN passed").
     If it does, then continue to step 4.
 If it doesn't, take a look at the error message, and debug as needed until they pass.